barryclark/jekyll-now/_posts/2020-09-28-grid-layout-galleries.md

 4. Create a gutter between items with `grid-gap`.

 **Sample Code**: [Grid Examples]({{site.baseurl}}/sample-code/frontend/grid/)

+## 2. HTML Images: Aspect Ratio
+Objective: To understand the importance of image aspect ratio, and be able to preserve aspect ratio in HTML images using CSS (or, more accurately, how not to break it in the first place).

 ## 3. Simple Flexbox Gallery
 ### Learning Objectives